JadeMin/aterbot/README.md

 I'm kinda busy with my personal studies.

 [^0]: Getting unmaintained means I can't guarantee that'll works on the future Aternos updates,
-Not means your bot gonna stopped to working right now.
+not means your bot gonna stopped to working right now.